Here you find the PhD project descriptions and application forms!

 The 18 PhD projects of the Graduate School focus on important infectious molecules, that will be studied and characterised in specific model organisms.
 The gained scientific outcome of MOI IV will make contribution to the current concepts of research in the field of infection.
 The scientific program of the 18 funded projects is separated in four deeply connected and in terms of content coordinated research areas.

-Our mission: to provide excellent scientific education in combination with personal development of young scientist at best:
+Our mission: to provide excellent scientific education in combination with personal development of young scientist at best since 2009!
+These are the central parts of our Graduate programme:

 Besides the scholarship holders the Manchot Graduate School supports up to five talented PhD students from various projects of closely related topics to the MOI research areas.
 These so called "Colleagues" benefit from attending the whole MOI Curriculum as well as the organised events.